 - Select the Best radio button between the parameter listboxes.

-- Under Position Constraints, make sure "No Position Constraint" is
+- Under Position Constraints, make sure “No Position Constraint” is selected.

 - Enter 0.4 in the “u-g max” box.